-In Sahara Marte is an installation of 15 light boxes arranged in pairs, where one of the photos of each couple was taken in the Sahara (by me or it is a screenshot from Google Earth) and the other one is a screenshot from the NASA web page (photos originally published in March of 2022).
-For more info about the NASA photos and credits, follow this
+Sahara-Mars is an installation of 14 light boxes arranged in pairs, where one of the photos of each pair was taken in the Sahara or it is a screenshot from Google Earth, and the other one is a screenshot of photos taken by the Perseverance and Curiosity NASA robots, from photos originally published in March of 2022.
+You can’t hardly tell where each landscape belongs to.

 Mediated by technology and information, we move throughout previously unsuspected scales, and we are interconnected in ways that make it impossible not so be.
 Prey to the immediate, I feel I am a piece of an entanglement to which I am plugged in, with no option to opt out; in this context, I perceive myself as an informational being who devours and emits information, a "cyber-me", or cyborg made up of a living creature, plus the sum of my devices: camera, telephone, computer, data plan, cable, etc.